 Year Spanish Language Assistance 1976 Updating voter registration files offering forms with Spanish language options via telephone/mail to Spanish surnames and bilingual voter registration forms available.
-Compliance with voter instructions and bilingual poll worker assistance at poll sites 1982 Orange County not required under provisions of Federal Voting rights act section 203 after its amendment to comply with mandated language assistance.
-Voter intimidation at poll sites by uniformed citizens.
+Compliance with voter instructions and bilingual poll worker assistance at polling places.
+1982 Orange County not required under provisions of Federal Voting rights act section 203 after its amendment to comply with mandated language assistance.
+Voter intimidation at polling places by uniformed citizens.
 1988 Security guards to intimidate Latino voters in Santa Ana polling place locations/ 72nd Assembly District.
 In response to this occurrence, it is now a crime for a person with a firearm or a person in a peace officer or security guard uniform to be within 100 feet of the polling place with a few exceptions.
 1992 After census of 1990, Orange County was mandated by Federal Voting Right Act section 203 to add Spanish and Vietnamese language assistance.
 1996 Voter fraud in the 46th Congressional District.
 New era of Latino political representation in Orange County.
 In 1996, a shift took place in the political role of Latinos around the country, but especially in Santa Ana.
 Thousands of newly naturalized citizens were mobilized and for the first time in the history of Orange County, a Latina woman was elected to congress.
 Assessing the needs of Spanish speaking communities in Orange County.
 Building relationships with community leaders and organizations.
 1998 Assisting over 1000 alleged U.S. Naturalized citizens whom registered to vote prior to swearing in ceremony- 46th Congressional District.
 Permanent Spanish Community Program Specialist hired.
 Development and implementation of voter education and volunteer programs.
 1999-2000 Media campaigns and press releases.
 Citizenship ceremonies/voter education program.
 2002-2004 Voter education on new electronic voting system/ Mobile Voting Unit.
 Technology and new approach to management of language Outreach.
 2004-2006 International exposure, delegations from foreign countries visited Orange County for its new electronic era of voting and inquiry calls reach OC because of the outreach program specialist election skills in the Spanish language knowledge.
 Voter Intimidation letter addressed from the 69th Assembly District.
 Voter education program, massive new U.S. citizenship project in Spanish Speaking Communities.
-2006-present New campaigns for new generation of voters partnerships, Vote-by-mail, student poll worker program, MyBallot program, website
+2006-present New campaigns for new generation of voters. partnerships, Vote-by-mail, student poll worker program, MyBallot program, website.

-Table 7: Spanish Language Community Assistance Chronology
+Table 8: Spanish Language Community Assistance Chronology

-Orange County currently has 95,837 registered voters that list a birthplace in a Spanish speaking country.
-This represents an increase of approximately 30,000 registered voters in six years.
-This is significant because the number of poll workers needed for the Spanish speaking community is determined by language requests.
+Orange County currently has 99,238 registered voters that list a birthplace in a Spanish country representing an increase of approximately 3,400 registered voters since 2010.
+There are 31,095 registered voters that have requested election materials in Spanish; an increase of about 1,100 requests from 30,023 in 2010.
+This is significant because the number of poll workers needed at polling places for the Spanish speaking community is determined by language requests.